netcraftsmen/semaphore/README.md

 There are open source tools to receive telemetry data, store it, visualize and alert; how should the network operator provide access to infrastructure telemetry data, in real-time, at scale across all technology stakeholders?

-This session illustrates publishing telemetry data using the Meraki SDK to Apache Kafka deployed in Confluent Cloud.
+This session illustrates publishing telemetry data from the Meraki SDK to Apache Kafka deployed in Confluent Cloud.
 Kafka is a distributed event store and stream-processing platform designed for big data and high throughput.
-With the use of the developer instance of Confluent Cloud and the Python SDK, we examine the ease at which a network operation can publish and consume telemetry data to implement their own AIOps approach.
+Using the developer instance of Confluent Cloud and the Python SDK, we examine the ease at which a network operator can publish and consume telemetry data to implement its own AIOps approach.

 ## Notes